 Large set of fully featured rich components that are optimized to run in browsers on a desktop or a tablet device.

 The library provides over 150 Rich Internet Application (RIA) components, including geometry-managed layout components, text and selection components, sortable and hierarchical data tables and trees, menus, in-page dialogs, and general controls.
-For more information, see ADF Faces Components.
-For more information about running ADF Faces on tablets, see Creating Web Applications for Touch Devices Using ADF Faces.
+See ADF Faces Components.
+For information about running ADF Faces on tablets, see Creating Web Applications for Touch Devices Using ADF Faces.

 Widespread Ajax support

 Many ADF Faces components have ajax-style functionality implemented natively.
 For example, the ADF Faces table component lets you scroll through the table, sort the table by clicking a column header, mark a row or several rows for selection, and even expand specific rows in the table, all without requiring the page to be submitted to the server, and with no coding needed.
-In ADF Faces, this functionality is implemented as partial page rendering (PPR).
-For more information, see Rerendering Partial Page Content.
+In ADF Faces, this functionality is implemented as partial page rendering (PPR), as described in Rerendering Partial Page Content.

 That said, there may be cases when you do want to add your own functionality to ADF Faces, and you can easily do that using the client-side component and event framework.
-For more information, see Using ADF Faces Client-Side Architecture .
+See Using ADF Faces Client-Side Architecture.

 Enhanced lifecycle on both server and client

 ADF Faces extends the standard JSF 2.0 page request lifecycle.
 Examples include a client-side value lifecycle, a subform component that allows you to create independent submittable regions on a page without needing multiple forms, and an optimized lifecycle that can limit the parts of the page submitted for processing.
-For more information, see Using the JSF Lifecycle with ADF Faces .
+See Using the JSF Lifecycle with ADF Faces.